ZainabTravadi/alumniNet1/README.md

 ## ▶️ Running the Applications

 ⚠️ **Important:** You must run each project with the exact commands shown below.
-Using the wrong command can cause port conflicts and crash the apps.
+Open only the Frontend in your browser at: http://localhost:8081 .
+Log in from the Auth page.
+After login, you’ll see a floating rocket button on the bottom-right corner.
+Clicking this will navigate you to the Recommendation System.
+(This is for testing purposes only, you can also directly open both apps separately if you want.)

 ---